zusammenfassung zur aec diskussion 18:00 - 20:00

 propaganda is instrumentalized on the national level to legitimize

-political forces, which promote economic liberalism and the cut backs in
+political forces, which promote economic liberalism and the cut backs

 official spendings.
-Critical voices are therefore under steady and haevy
+Critical voices are therefore under steady and

-attack, as they are disturbing the process of agenda setting and
+attack, as they are disturbing the process of agenda setting

 awareness building by the economic and political system.